 How do we get to New York City?
 Where do we stay?

 TED-Ed Weekends are all-day events and free to attend.
 However, we cannot provide transportation to and from TED Headquarters in NYC, or lodging for attendees.
-The first TED-Ed Weekend event will be on Saturday, December 3, 2016.

 Sounds like an amazing opportunity.
 Can students fundraise to cover transportation and lodging costs for TED-Ed Weekend attendees?